dhritzkiv/ampersand-file-drop-view/README.md

 - `documentHoverClass` _String._ Class to use for the main container when hovering with a selection over the document body element.
 Defaults to `"document-hover"`.
 - `hasFilesClass` _String._ Class to use for the field has files.
 Defaults to `"has-files"`.
 - `itemViewOptions` _Object._ Options object to pass to individual item views (see below)
+- `mainIndex` _String._ Which property of the file to use to index.
+Indexing by a property such as `name` can prevent duplicates being added.
+See [ampersand-collection](https://github.com/AmpersandJS/ampersand-collection#mainindex-collectionmainindex) for more information.

 ## Item View Constructor Options (`itemViewOptions`)